 Monthly Tuition for the full day program is payable on the first of the month, payments are delinquent if not made by the fifth of the month.
-For the morning programs at Rockwell only, the annual tuition is paid in 4 installments (July 1st, September 1st, November 1st and January 1st).
-These installments are delinquent if not paid by the fifth of the month.
 On the 15th of the month a \$50 late fee will be assessed to your account for unpaid tuition.
 Please note: online payments have a delay in processing and take 3-5 business days to reach the university.
 The Centers do not remit bills.
 Parents must schedule payments without reminders.